Serving

 IV.A.
 Target of Opportunity Proposals

 ToO proposals for events likely to happen during a single semester (e.g. gamma-ray bursts, supernovae) must be submitted during the regular submission cycle so that the proposed observations can be considered by the TAC and potential scheduling opportunities can be discussed.
-ToOs will be limited to instruments currently in use and must be triggered prior to 4 pm HST.
+ToOs will be limited to instruments currently in use and must be triggered prior to 4 pm HT.
 All ToO observing teams should set up at-home observing at the beginning of the semester, well ahead of any possible ToO trigger events.

 Partner Interrupts vs. Institution (in this case NASA) Interrupts: ToOs can be requested as "Institution" or "Partner."
 The four major Keck partners (UC, Caltech, UH, and NASA) have agreed that TAC-approved ToO and TDA projects may interrupt observers at any of these four institutions.

-The NASA Keck TAC can only allocate up to a total/combination of 6 "Partner" cadence interrupts and ToO triggers per semester; i.e., NASA observers can only interrupt observers from any of the other partner institutions a total of 6 times per semester.
+The NASA-Keck TAC can only allocate up to a total/combination of 6 "Partner" cadence interrupts and ToO triggers per semester; i.e., NASA observers can only interrupt observers from any of the other partner institutions a total of 6 times per semester.
 Each interrupt cannot exceed 1 hour on a given telescope.
 Executing ToO interrupts simultaneously on both telescopes is allowed.

 Institution interrupts can only be triggered for times when a NASA PI is observing.
 The limit on the number of institution interrupts is dependent on the number and nature of fractional night NASA programs recommended per semester, and can therefore vary each semester, but will likely be no more than 6.